FreeM Logo

 Direct download links for source tarball below.

-Once you have successfully built and installed FreeM, further information on using and administering your chosen release is available in The FreeM Manual 0.61.2.
+Once you have successfully built and installed FreeM, further information on using and administering your chosen release is available in The FreeM Manual 0.65.1-rc1.

-These downloads are the easiest option for obtaining and running FreeM.
+These downloads are the easiest option for obtaining and running FreeM from source.

 Once the FreeM Prerequisites are installed on your system, launch your preferred terminal emulator and type the following commands: